easyaccounts/ZopilotGPU/README.md

 # ZopilotGPU - AI Document Processing Service

-A production-ready FastAPI service that combines **Mixtral 8x7B Instruct** (Mixture of Experts) and **Docstrange (NanoNets)** to extract structured data from accounting documents and generate journal entries with superior reasoning capabilities.
+Production-ready GPU service with **Mixtral 8x7B Instruct** and **Docstrange** for document extraction and AI reasoning.

-> **🚀 Production Ready:** Secured with API key authentication, environment-based CORS, comprehensive monitoring, and cloud GPU deployment support!
+**🚀 Deploy to RunPod Serverless in 5 minutes** - Auto-scaling GPU with pay-per-second billing.

 ## ✨ Features